img_simplicity returns the simplicity of an image as 1 minus the

 (color image) of numeric values representing the pre-loaded image (e.g. by

-using img_read()
+using img_read()).

 Character string that specifies which image compression

 algorithm to use.
-Currently implemented are zip
+Currently implemented are zip with deflate

 logical.
 Should the compressed file size of the rotated image also be computed? (see details)